AlessandrodotF/MongoDB/README.md

 1. **match_group.py**:
     - Demonstrates the use of the `$match` and `$group` stages in an aggregation pipeline.
-    - `$match` is used to filter documents, while `$group` is used to group documents based on a specified field and perform operations such as counting or summing.
+    - `$match` is used to filter documents, while `$group` is used to group documents based on a specified field and perform specific operations such as counting or summing.

 2. **sort_project.py**:
     - Demonstrates the use of the `$sort` and `$project` stages in an aggregation pipeline.
-    - `$sort` is used to sort documents by a specified field, and `$project` is used to include or exclude specific fields from the results.
+    - `$sort` is used to sort documents by a specified field (1: from highest to lowest, 0: the opposite), and `$project` is used to include or exclude specific fields from the results.

 ### CRUD_OPERATIONS